2022 Batang Kali landslide: Government response

 As a precaution against additional landslides, the Royal Malaysia Police in Hulu Selangor ordered the immediate suspension of all outdoor recreational activities around Batang Kali until further notice.
 This rule was extended to all campsites situated around high-risk areas throughout the country for seven days, starting from the day of the disaster.

 An official visit was made by the Deputy Minister of Women, Family and Community Development Aiman Athirah Sabu at 12.35 pm MST, accompanied by several officials and counselors, to ensure that survivors would receive adequate essential supplies.
 Some survivors were traumatised due to concerns over their missing family members.

 The communications and digital minister, Fahmi Fadzil, announced the prime minister, Anwar Ibrahim, and several ministers' intentions to visit the campsite, while reminding staff of the Ministry of Communications and Digital (KKD) to verify and disseminate authentic information or news of the landslide to the public.

 Inspections from the Ministry of Works (KKR) and the Selangor Public Works Department (JKRS) on a 5 m stretch of route B66, in close proximity of the collapsed slope in the landslide, brought no further concerns as open cracks were not spotted on the paved road.
 However, the road was cordoned off to all vehicles.
 At the same time, Resorts World Genting and KKR separately issued notices advising motorists travelling to Genting Highlands to use the Karak Expressway as an alternative route.

 Selangor JBPM installed sensors at three locations near the disaster site to measure soil movement, in order to monitor the risk of further landslides.

+The road is reopened one and a half year after the incident on 1 July 2024, with the cost of repairs estimated at RM19 million.